useblocks/sphinx-collections/docs/drivers/index.rst

         },
     }

-If you have created an awesome driver, please consider to provide it to ``Sphinx-Collections`` by creating a PR on our `github project <https://github.com/useblocks/sphinx-collections>`_ .
+If you have created an awesome driver, please consider contributing it to ``Sphinx-Collections`` by creating a PR on our `github project <https://github.com/useblocks/sphinx-collections>`_ .
 This would help our little Sphinx community a lot.
 Thanks!